AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 verification artefacts for the lemma library to be created.
 This should be an absolute path (not a relative one) otherwise these artefacts will be created inside you |SPARK| install.

+Finally, if you instantiate in your code a generic from the lemma library, you also need to pass ``-gnateDSPARK_BODY_MODE=Off`` as a compilation switch for these generic units.

 This library consists in a set of ghost null procedures with contracts (called `lemmas`).
 Here is an example of such a lemma: